gdanko/enpass/README.md

   -c, --category stringArray   Filter based on record category.
 Wildcards (%) are allowed.
 Can be used multiple times.
   -h, --help                   help for enpass
   -k, --keyfile string         Path to your Enpass vault keyfile.
+  -y, --label stringArray      Filter based on record field label.
+Can be used multiple times
       --log string             The log level, one of: debug, error, fatal, info, panic, trace, warn (default "info") -l, --login stringArray      Filter based on record login.
 Wildcards (%) are allowed.
 Can be used multiple times.
       --nocolor                Disable colorized output and logging.